morrislab/TrackSig/README.md

 Rcript src/compute_mutational_signatures.R
 ```

-Results can be found in DIR_RESULTS folder specified in `src/header.R` (by default "results_signature_trajectories") in appropriate cancer type and tumor id folders.
+Results can be found in "results_signature_trajectories" folder (by default, specified in by DIR_RESULTS in `src/header.R`) in appropriate cancer type and tumor id folders.
 Signature trajectories are stored in `mixtures.csv`.
 Rows correspond to signatures.
 Columns correspond to time points.
 The columns are named by the average cellular prevalence that corresponds to the time point.

 If you wish to compute uncertainty for trajectories as well, set `compute_bootstrap parameter` in `src/header.R` to TRUE before running the script (slows down the computation).